-You can customize how the Sonar Page pictures and other data are displayed in many ways.
-We'll discuss all of those features and options in Section 4, but to show you how easy the sonar unit is to operate, the following page contains a simplified, 10-step quick reference that will cover most fish finding situations.
+We'll discuss all of those features and options in Sec.
+4, but to show you how easy this unit is to operate, the following page contains a simplified, 10-step quick reference that will cover most fish finding situations.
 The quick reference describes how your unit will operate with all the sonar features in their automatic modes, which are set at the factory.